lamir-workshop/lamir-workshop.github.io/call4papers/index.md

 ### Deadlines

-All deadlines are 11:59 PM, Anywhere on Earth (AOE, UTC-12), and all submissions must be made through Microsoft CMT.
+All deadlines are 11:59 PM, _Anywhere on Earth_ (AOE, UTC-12), and all submissions must be made through Microsoft CMT.

 **Abstract Deadline** - Friday, September 6, 2024

 **Paper Deadline (Extended!)** - Friday, September 20, 2024

+The abstract and title may be modified until the paper deadline.

 <div class="row justify-content-center">
   <a class="submission-btn" href="https://cmt3.research.microsoft.com/LAMIR2024">CMT Submission Portal</a>